dmbarbour/wikilon/docs/AwelonLang.md

 Prefixes mask all prior updates with a matching prefix.
 For example, an update to `/p` will mask prior updates to `:poke` and `/prod`.
 We assume the updated prefix will include those definitions if we intend to preserve them.
 The matched prefix is stripped from internal nodes, so under `/p` those become `:oke` and `/rod`.
 The empty prefix in `/ secureHash` is especially useful: it masks all prior updates, effectively representing a reset or checkpoint (in stream) or prototype inheritance (as first line).

-An Awelon dictionary defines both words and hierarchical dictionaries.
-A word's definition must be valid Awelon code, represented inline.
-Oversized definitions (for example, of multiple kilobytes) can cause inefficiencies due to copying, but this can be mitigated by leveraging `$secureHash` redirects.
-Hierarchical dictionaries have form `:@myDict secureHash`, referencing the root node for the contained dictionary.
+An Awelon dictionary has words and hierarchical dictionaries.
+Words are directly represented as symbols and defined inline.
+Oversized definitions, of more than a few kilobytes, should heuristically be redirected to a separate `$secureHash` reference.
+Hierarchical dictionaries are represented by defining the extended symbol `dict/word` for every word in a dictionary.
+This way, we can easily define and share entire dictionaries using `/dict/ secureHash` or deeply update specific words.

 There is no support for comments.
 Any metadata we wish to preserve - authorship, update logs, modify timestamps, etc. - must be encoded in the dictionary.
-Metadata is thus accessible for computation, analysis, abstraction, or interaction like everything else.
-We can use simple naming conventions and eventually standardize.
+Metadata is thus accessible for computation, analysis, abstraction, and manipulation like any other data.

 *Note:* This dictionary representation does not ensure that definitions are acyclic or well-typed, and does not record evaluations or optimizations.
 Fortunately, structure sharing and efficient diffs should help with caching these observations.